tourkaman/PDC-support-web/documents/running/managing_files/data_management.rst

 --------------------------

 For storing files, PDC has two file systems available.
-They are known as AFS (which is based on Andrew File System) and Klemming (which is a Lustre-based system).
+They are known as AFS (which is based on Andrew File System) and Lustre ( for normal users this correspond to `cfs/klemming` directories).
 For first-time users, it might be confusing knowing there are different file systems, and more so, when having to choose between them.
-We give a tutorial-style indtroduction to AFS and Klemming systems, that will hopefully help getting started.
+We give a tutorial-style indtroduction to AFS and Lustre systems, that will hopefully help getting started.

 .. centered::
-   *Survival guide when using AFS and Klemming at PDC!*
+   *Survival guide when using AFS and Lustre at PDC!*

 Researchers using PDC's facilities need different types of storage: